 Wall Switches and Wall Sockets

-• These products are supplied mainly to:
+- These products are supplied mainly to BS standard markets

-• Regions with similar wiring practices and requirements
+- They also serve regions with similar wiring practices and requirements

 This focus allows structural consistency and quality stability across shipments.